 - 1. Identify where the reported location is relative to the WPWMA's facility. - 2.
 Check the WPWMA's facility weather station and observe the surrounding environment to ascertain general wind speed and direction and any other relevant atmospheric conditions. - 3.
 If leaving from the WPWMA offices, wear a safety vest with WPWMA logo, Placer County-issued or other form of photo identification, and WPWMA business cards.
 If possible and practical, use a WPWMA vehicle.
 Proceed to the reported address noting any presence of odors between the WPWMA's facility and the subject address.
 Note the exact time of arrival at the subject location. - 4.
 If safe, walk around the vicinity of the reported address and record any noticeable odors.
 To the degree possible, document a description of the odor(s) and rank the intensity on a scale of 1 to 5 with 5 being the most intense.
 If no odors were detected, record as "No odor detected". - 5.
 If members of the public are noted outdoors in the vicinity of the subject address (e.g. at a park, gas station, outside their residence, etc.), inquire if they smell (or smelled) anything recently that would corroborate the notification.
 Identify and explain who you are and what you are doing.
 Ask open ended, non-leading questions to not inadvertently bias responses. - 6.
 Prior to leaving the area, note the exact time of departure.
 If returning the WPWMA's facility, attempt to follow a route that is directly downwind of the facility (and upwind of the reported location) noting any change in odor and intensity. - 7.
 If any of the odors noted during the field investigation are reasonably identifiable as potentially emanating from the WPWMA's facility, conduct a brief facility inspection of the suspect operations to identify any factors that may have resulted in an increased release of odors (e.g. compost turning and grinding operations, recent receipt of highly odiferous loads, GCCS shutdown, etc.) - 8.
-To the degree possible, document the findings within 24 hours using the Investigation Summary Report form included as Appendix E.
+To the degree possible, document the findings within 24 hours.
+The facility may use a paper form such as the Investigation Summary Report template included as Appendix E or it may use a digital application to record the findings.
+These templates may be updated as needed by the facility.